|

 When travelling in Europe, bring with you a reusable water bottle to save some money during your trip.
 There are many places in Europe where you can drink water from public fountains, especially in Italy or France.

 You can fill up your reusable water bottle without spending any money.
 This way you will never run out of water to drink, wash fruits or brush your teeth.
-If you are a conscious traveller, make sure, to choose one of the best eco-friendly water bottles, which is plastic-free.
+If you are a conscious traveller, make sure to choose one of theย best eco-friendly water bottles, which is plastic-free.

 The good-quality bottles will keep your drink cold for even 24 hours.
-If you will have the opportunity to make a hot drink, it will keep it warm for up to 12 hours.
+If you have the opportunity to make a hot drink, it will keep it warm for up to 12 hours.
 Whether it’s a glass or stainless steel water bottle, this small purchase will help you to save money.
 Those bottles are very durable and will last for many years and multiple trips.

 In some European countries, you might find maps with free drinking water fountains.
-One of the best places is Paris which has hundreds of them!
+One of the best places is Paris, which has hundreds of them!
 This expensive city and many others can be much more affordable if you buy the right things before your departure.
 An eco-friendly water bottle is a must-have for everyone travelling to Europe and beyond!

 Contributed by Lisa from dazzlingwealth.com